-Slindon is a haven for ramblers and horse riders; in the Spring, the bluebell woods are a joy to explore, whilst in the autumn people from all over the world come to see the famous pumpkin display.
+Slindon is a haven for ramblers, dog walkers and horse riders; in the Spring, the bluebell woods are a joy to explore, whilst in the autumn people from all over the world come to see the famous pumpkin display.

-Run by villagers and for all villagers, we aim to act as a catalyst and conduit for all manner of activities.
+SlindonLife is constituted village group run by villagers for all villagers, we aim to act as a catalyst and conduit for all manner of activities.
 We are lucky to live in a vibrant and active community – the aim of SlindonLife is to make sure it stays that way.

 We help co-ordinate and initiate a varied programme of events, building on existing activities, and aiming to make sure there are things going on for everyone (films, performing arts, sports and exercise to name but a few).
-This website and the Farmers’ Market are other examples of inititative we have supported and have helped get under way.
+This Slindon Village website, the Forge Shop and Café, Slindon’s Round Robin email system for residents are other examples of initiatives we have supported and have helped get under way.

 Thanks to all those who have contributed to this website.